 Heat pump sizing guide: Bigger is not better

-A heat pump's size—measured in BTU or tons—basically tells you how much space it can heat or cool.
-A right-sized heat pump for your house can keep your home perfectly comfortable all year and can save you thousands of dollars on the costs of installation, energy, and maintenance.
+A heat pump's size—measured in British thermal units (Btu) or tons—basically tells you how much space it can heat or cool.
+A right-sized heat pump for your home can keep it perfectly comfortable all year and save you thousands of dollars on installation, energy, and maintenance costs.

 Figuring out the right size is the tricky part.
-Generally, larger homes or homes in more extreme climates will need bigger heat pumps.
-But it also depends on how drafty building is, how it's laid out, and other factors.
-Even pro heat pump installers can come up with wildly different estimates, depending on the measurements they take—or more often, the guesses they make—about your home.
+Generally, larger homes or those in more extreme climates require bigger heat pumps—but this also depends on the building's draftiness, layout, and other factors.
+It’s a complicated business, and even pro heat pump installers can come up with wildly different estimates, depending on the measurements they take—or more often, the guesses they make—about your home.

-After speaking with HVAC experts and homeowners alike, we've narrowed down to seven guidelines that can help ensure you're getting the just-right, Goldilocks-sized heat pump for your home.
-You won't find any easy shortcuts in this guide because they don't exist.
-But you will learn how to spot the signs of a thoughtful installer, how to pick between different quotes, and (with some work) come up with a decent heat pump sizing estimate on your own.
+After speaking with HVAC experts and homeowners alike, we've narrowed it down to seven guidelines that can help ensure you're getting the just-right, Goldilocks-sized heat pump for your home.
+You won't find any easy shortcuts in this guide because they don't exist, but you will learn how to spot the signs of a thoughtful installer, how to pick between different quotes, and (with some work) come up with a decent heat pump sizing estimate on your own.

 Upgrade your heating & cooling with a heat pump